 The legal studies major is designed for students interested in preparing for law school or other graduate study and for those who want to pursue a humanities major with a legal perspective.
-The courses in the major assist students in developing analytical and communication skills and an understanding of economic, political, and social contexts within which legal issues arise.
+The courses in the major in students developing analytical communication skills and an understanding economic, political, and social contexts within which legal issues arise.